vuralevren/altogic-auth-react-native/README.md

 ## Introduction
 Altogic is a Backend as a Service (BaaS) platform and provides a variety of services in modern web and mobile development.
 Most of the modern applications using React or other libraries/frameworks require to know the identity of a user.
 And this necessity allows an app to securely save user data and session in the cloud and provide more personalized functionalities and views to users.

 Altogic has an Authentication service that integrates and implements well in JAMstack apps.
-It has a ready-to-use Javascript client library, and it supports many authentication providers such as email/password, phone number, magic link, and providers like Google, Facebook, Twitter, Github, etc.,
+It has a ready-to-use Javascript client library, and it supports many authentication providers such as email/password, phone number, magic link, and OAuth providers like Google, Facebook, Twitter, Github, etc.,

 In this tutorial, we will implement email/password authentication with React Native and take a look how as a React Native developer we build applications and integrate with Altogic Authentication.